 William J. Wheeler

-William J. Wheeler is president of The Americas division of MetLife, Inc., a leading provider of insurance, annuities and employee benefit programs to 90 million customers worldwide.
+William J. Wheeler is president of the Americas region of MetLife, Inc., a leading global provider of insurance, annuities and employee benefit programs.
 He was appointed to this position in November 2011.

 As president, Wheeler oversees MetLife's insurance and retirement businesses in the United States and Latin America.
 MetLife is the largest life insurer in both the U.S. and Mexico, and the company also holds leading market positions in Chile, Brazil and Argentina.